MonicaMMartinezV/Mod3.DesarrolloDeSoftwareAplicadoACienciaDatos/README.md

 ## Data set information:
 CIFAR-10 is a well-known computer vision dataset consisting of 60,000 images total (50,000 training, 10,000 test), 10 classes (airplane, automobile, bird, cat, deer, dog, frog, horse, ship, truck), 32×32 pixel resolution with 3 color channels (RGB) and Balanced distribution across all classes, which is something extremely useful as we do not have to make any extra adjustments for uneaven rows/columns in the data set.

+## Report
+File: `repor.pdf` is a detailed report in which we describe in a precise way all the data transfomrations and decissions taken in order to prepare a given data set to be loaded into a machine learning model.